fandulu/IHDA/README.md

 ### Datasets
 We have datasets of PKU-Sketch and QMUL-Shoes ready under ```processed_data/```.

-For PKU-Sketch dataset, you do not need any process.
+For PKU-Sketch dataset, just use the existing files for evaluation.
+Note that, we take 10-time cross-validation for PKU-Sketch dataset, the dataset we offered is one of the splittings.
+To randomly generate new splittings, you need to download [PKU-Sketch dataset](https://www.pkuml.org/resources/pkusketchreid-dataset.html),  set the corresponding path in ```config/config_pku.py```, and then run ```processed_data/pre_process_pku.py```.

 For QMUL-Shoes dataset, please unzip files under ```processed_data/sbir/```.

-Note that,

 ### Run Testing